I Promise (Radiohead song)

-"I Promise" is a song by the English rock band Radiohead, released in 2017.
+"I Promise" is a song by the English rock band Radiohead, released on the 2017 compilation album OKNOTOK 1997 2017.
 Radiohead recorded it during the sessions for their third album, OK Computer (1997), but felt it was not strong enough to release.
-In June 2017, "I Promise" was included on the OK Computer reissue OKNOTOK 1997 2017 and released as a download with a music video.
+In June 2017, "I Promise" was included on OKNOTOK 1997 2017 and released as a download with a music video.

 History

 Radiohead first performed "I Promise" on 27 March 1996 at the Fillmore in San Francisco, and played it several times that year while touring in support of Alanis Morissette.
 Bootleg recordings were widely circulated.

 Radiohead recorded "I Promise" during the sessions for their third album, OK Computer (1997), but felt it was not strong enough to release.
-In 1998, the guitarist Ed O’Brien suggested that Radiohead could rerecord "I Promise" for their next album, but it remained unreleased.
+In 1998, the guitarist Ed O’Brien suggested that Radiohead could rerecord "I Promise" for their next album.
 After the release of their seventh album, In Rainbows (2007), O'Brien said they had abandoned it.

 On 23 June 2017, Radiohead released a 20th-anniversary OK Computer reissue, OKNOTOK 1997 2017, featuring "I Promise" and two other new tracks.
 "I Promise" premiered on BBC Radio 6 on 2 June.
 The host, Steve Lamacq, said that Radiohead believed it was lost and had been pleased to rediscover it.
 That day, Radiohead released a music video on their website and made "I Promise" available to download to those who had pre-ordered OKNOTOK.

 On tour in June 2017, Radiohead performed "I Promise" for the first time in 21 years.
 The songwriter, Thom Yorke, told the crowd: "What a bunch of nutters we were, and probably still are ...
 One of the crazy things we did was not release this song, because we didn't think it was good enough."